NetLogo/Rnd-Extension/README.md

 It is an error for _size_ to be greater than the size of the input.

-The weights reported by _reporter-task_ must not be negative, and there must be at least as many candidates with a positive weight (i.e., >= 0) than the number of requested items ( _size_ ).
+The weights reported by _reporter-task_ must not be negative.

+If, at some point during the selection, there remains only candidates with a weight of `0.0`, they all have an equal probability of getting picked.

 #### `rnd:weighted-one-of`  _agentset_ _reporter-task_
 #### `rnd:weighted-one-of`  _list_ _reporter-task_